Feb 2 weather improving - ice and snow remain an issue, but temps in forties & melting "a lot"

 This afternoon, two YouTube videos were made with Gigi.
 The first was playing with her doing the early "engagement" routine.
 This was greatly aided by "modifying advice from a skilled mentor".
 "Flying by he seat of your pants" is often not very productive.
 At least with some clear guidelines, it is possible to strike a balance.
 It is not unlike bowling with "gutter guards".

 The first session/video was to enhance and modify excitement, chasing, fetching and returns with very close, intimate interactions.
-If the pup is out of arms' length, a reliable, high level engagement is simple more difficult to establish.
+If the pup is out of arm's length, a reliable, high level engagement is simply more difficult to establish.
 Distance erodes responsiveness reducing the "us" factor.

 The second video "just happened" and decided it might be interesting to reveal just how difficult it is to teach a young retriever how to go into a hide.